Thomas Beatie: Media attention

 Beatie received intense media attention after he wrote a first-person article in the national LGBT magazine The Advocate in 2008.
 In it, Beatie described the prejudice he and Nancy faced after deciding to have a child, writing:

 The article was accompanied by a shirtless photograph of the pregnant Beatie, which became an object of voyeurism among the public according to the queer theorist Jack Halberstam.
 Within weeks of the online publication, news of his story quickly spread through national and international media, who dubbed Beatie "the pregnant man".

 Beatie made his first television appearance, an hour-long exclusive interview, on the Oprah Winfrey Show in April 2008.
 During the show, he talked about his sense of reproductive right to bear a child independent of his male gender identity.
 He commented, "It's not a male or female desire to want to have a child [...] it's a human desire [...]
 I'm a person, and I have the right to have my own biological child."
 The Oprah episode received a spike in Nielsen ratings.
 The same month, Beatie was profiled in a six-page story in People, with photography by Mary Ellen Mark.

-Beatie delivered his first child, Susan, in June 2008.
 Multiple tabloids as well as mainstream news outlets reported the story, after paparazzi captured images of the family leaving the St. Charles Medical Center in Bend, Oregon days later.
 People's senior editor, Patrick Rogers, gave an interview to the CBS Early Morning Show about the birth.
 An August 2008 issue of People featured Beatie with his daughter, sharing the cover with a larger image of presidential candidate Barack Obama posing with his family.